blockmason/link-workshop-van/activity1/activity1.md

 ```
 The balance of the first account is 100 Ether (ETH).

-Currently we are using a local blockchain but we can do exactly the same thing with the **public ethereum mainnet.**
+Currently we are using a local blockchain but we can do exactly the same thing with the **public ethereum mainnet.** We just need to initiate web3 with the appropriate provider.

 > From the Infura website, select the `MAINNET` endpoint and copy the API URL.
 This will be our mainnet url that we use to interact with the main ethereum network.
 ```